By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Alternative 1 (current choice): A

-command will be equivalent to anend
+nextcommand will be equivalent to anendcommand-

 Pros: More convenient and user-friendly.
 It is common sense to end the test session for the user.